canrager/representation-learning/README.md

 We further tune single parameters of the quantum state rho and observe mostly linear behavior.
 Nonlinear behavior is oberved in 2/9 cases.

-*Thesis of bachelor's degree in physics at the university of Innsbruck.
+*Bachelor's degree in physics at the University of Innsbruck.\
 Supervised by Prof. Dr. Hans J. Briegel and Hendrik Poulsen Nautrup, PhD*